-Become a COA Provider
+Become a CE Provider

 Determine if you are a Single Education Activity (SEA) or a Provider Education Activity (PEA):